 For many of us, being able to drive means independence, mobility and a sense of control in our lives.
 Courage Kenny Rehabilitation Institute’s unique Driver Assessment and Training service consists of both assessment and training.
 New or experienced drivers with visual, cognitive, physical, mental

 an interview, clinical testing to evaluate the critical physical, visual and cognitive skills used while driving, and complete an on-the-road performance in one of the Courage Kenny vehicles.
-Outcomes from the assessment are discussed with each client at the conclusion of the assessment.
-Outcomes may be to continue/return to driving with or without restrictions, completing training/driving lessons, driving cessation or other recommendations.
+Outcomes from the assessment are discussed with each person at the conclusion of the assessment.
+Outcomes may be to continue or

+return to driving with or without restrictions, complete training or driving lessons, driving cessation or other recommendations.

-In 2016, there were 1,030 clients seen for driving assessment, training, or both.
+In 2017, there were 1,091 persons seen for driving assessment, training, or both.

-Of the 121 respondents that took lessons, with one of the purposes of the lessons being to prepare them for the MN state road test, 51% had taken the test.
-Of those that had taken the road test, 93% passed.
-The 57 clients who passed the state road test are driving a median of five days a week.
-Twenty-one drive to work or
+Of the 131 respondents that took lessons, with one of the purposes of the lessons being to prepare them for the MN state road test, 56% had taken the state road test.
+Of those that had taken the state road test, 96% passed.
+The 59 clients who passed the state road test are driving a median of five days a week.
+Twenty-six

-school, 43 drive for health-related activities, 43 drive for social activities, and 43 drive for shopping and groceries.
+drive to work or school, 33 drive for health-related activities, 40 drive for social activities, and 34 drive for shopping and groceries.

 For more information on outcomes, please call 612-775-2510.
 For information about Drivers Services, please call 612-775-2829.
 To make an appointment for a driver assessment, please call 612-262-7855.